kinifi/gpm/README.md

+# Poly
-# Game Package Manager - Engine Agnostic
+## A Engine Agnostic Game Package Manager

 ![Game Package Manager](http://i.imgur.com/dU0w44o.png)

 #### A Package Manager for Game Developers.
+Have you ever needed a small script or plugin and had to go find it?
+Poly makes all this easier.
-The web has NPM, Bower and a million others.
+#### The web has NPM, Bower and a million others.
 I dont want all of their shit.
 I want only gamedev related packages and I want to install them where I want to!

 ---